 Take a Guided Tour of St Giles Cathedral in Edinburgh

 If you want to learn more about the history of St. Giles Cathedral in Edinburgh, be sure to stop by on Tuesdays and Thursdays at 14:30 for a guided tour.
 The tour costs £5.50 and it’s one that you definitely shouldn’t miss if you’re a history fan.

 If you’re not interested in booking a tour, St. Giles Cathedral always has volunteers milling around who are knowledgeable and will be happy to answer any questions you have.

 Take a Rooftop Tour

 I love taking tours because they often lead to places not normally open to the general public!
-When you take a rooftop tour, not only do you get to climb the clock tower of St. Giles Cathedral, you also get to see views of Edinburgh’s Royal Mile rarely seen by others!
+When you take a rooftop tour, not only do you get to climb the clock tower of St. Giles Cathedral, but you also get to see views of Edinburgh’s Royal Mile, rarely seen by others!

 Visit St Giles Cathedral in Edinburgh

 Hours: Saturday – 10:30-16:00 & Sunday – 13:30-16:00

 Visiting St Giles Cathedral in Edinburgh is free, but if you want to take pictures or enter Thistle Chapel, there is a charge.
 If you want to book a tour, be sure to book via their website here: Tours at St Giles Cathedral

 Hours: High Street, Edinburgh, EH1 1RE (Next to the Mercat Cross)